weareopensource/Angular/archi.md

 ## Lazyloading
 The routing module should be lazyloaded by the core routing module.
+Ps: Sometimes, we need the store module of a feature to be loaded at the bootstrap of the application (even if its related module was not yet lazyloaded).
+In that case, we simply load it synchronously from the app module.

 We follow ourself those recommandations for build our starter.
-Sometimes, we need the store module of a feature to be loaded at the bootstrap of the application (even if its related module was not yet lazyloaded).
-In that case, we simply load it synchronously from the app module.
+For instance, the kick starter has to manage several features:
+* The authentication mechanism
+* A main layout for the application
+* A Task Entity

+For each of those feature, we need to define 3 modules (at least 2).
+You can find them on the libs directory.